faketut/WeAgree/README.md

 ## Overview

-We Agree is a web-based agreement platform that lets users create legally-oriented documents, share them via link or QR code, and collect cryptographically verified digital signatures.
+WeAgree is a web-based agreement platform that lets users create legally-oriented documents, share them via link or QR code, and collect cryptographically verified digital signatures.
 Every agreement is integrity-checked with SHA-256 hashing, signed with KMS-backed RSA-PSS signatures, and encrypted at rest with AES-256-GCM envelope encryption once fully signed.

 ### Key Features